 If you don't have the time or the cash for a private teacher, online guitar lessons are a flexible and cheaper alternative: no wasted time, you can learn when and where you want.
 Would you like to learn the chords of "Little Wing" anywhere, anytime, even in your underwear at 2 am?

 But do online guitar lessons work?

 Yes, they could work, and for many people work well.
-Online guitar lessons have some interesting advantages:
+Online guitar training has some interesting advantages:

 - You can choose teachers precisely focused on genres and styles you like

 - You can learn the songs you want to, not the ones your teacher wants you to play